dipshit/minecraft/playbooks/restore-snapshot.md

 7. Cleanup

 Use the GUI to delete unused disks

-Kubectl delete any unused replicasets
+kubectl delete any unused replicasets